baksaad/DevOpsProject/README.md

    - Set up alert conditions (e.g., based on application status).
    - Trigger the alerts by intentionally shutting down your application pods.

 Now, you have Prometheus monitoring your application's status, and Grafana is visualizing the metrics.
-Create alerts in Grafana based on your specific application metrics and requirements.